An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Methodology

 \subsubsection{Training}

-In this section, a separate convolutional neural network (CNN) kernel learner for the four numerical‐scheme operators introduced in section \ref{Training} is implemented.
-The weights for the numerical schemes considered are shown in Fig.\ref{fig:weights-stencils}.

-The weights of the CNN kernel learners are randomly initialised; there was no clear convergence or stability advantage found in using common methods such as Xavier Initialization (Glorot) method \citep{glorot2010understanding}.
+In this section, a convolutional neural network (CNN) kernel learner is trained based on the numerical‐scheme operators.
+The weights of the CNN kernel learners are randomly initialised, with no clear convergence or stability advantage found in using common methods such as Xavier Initialization (Glorot) method \citep{glorot2010understanding}.
 This random initialisation prevents the models from being biased toward the target values at the outset.
 Once initialised, training proceeds with the Adam optimizer \citep{kingma2014adam}, with a learning rate of $10^{-3}$ and a weight decay of zero.
 All codes are written in python, version 3.10 and Pytorch 2.8 with CUDA 12.6.
 Model accuracy is assessed by computing the mean squared error (MSE, denoted as $\ell$) between the target value at the next timestep and the current prediction using weights $k$ in the convolutional operator $\mathcal{F}_k$ defined in Eq \eqref{F_def_and_conv},

 This is minimised over the entire spatial domain ($n_x-2$ as the outer two points enforce the boundaries) and for all time steps in the simulation to get the value of $\boldsymbol{k}$.
 This training can also be extended to multiple cases by simply defining the loss function over multiple cases (batches) where matched $u_i^t$ and $u_i^{t+1}$ pairs can be shuffled for a wide range of Couette and Stokes' flows with varying boundaries.
 Note that Eq \eqref{MSE_training} and the convolution operator can be generalised to take multiple previous timesteps (e.g. $u_i^{t-1}$) in multi-step schemes like Adam-Bashforth or to predict multiple future steps by recursively applying the $\mathcal{F}_k$ operator.
 For presentational simplicity, these are not shown here.